 After Fadiman developed the microdosing protocol, people interested in experimenting with microdosing increasingly approached him.
 Since then, he’s been receiving emails, reports, and even diaries full of findings, experiences, and insights from “inner explorers” worldwide.
-At Psychedelic Science 2017 and several conferences that followed, Dr. James Fadiman and Sophia Korb presented more results of their long-running microdosing research.
+At Psychedelic Science 2017 and several conferences that followed, Dr. James Fadiman and Sophia Korb have presented many of the results of their long-running microdosing research.
 By now, they’ve analyzed experience-stories of more than 1850 people from 30 countries, between 18 and 77 years old.

 How does microdosing work, according to James Fadiman?

 From his own observations and countless anecdotal reports, Fadiman has concluded that when microdosing, information seems to travel better through the body.
 It seems to put the wrong connections back in the right place.
 “Maybe it’s in your central nervous system, in your brain stem, or maybe it improves the function of mitochondria.
 We have no idea how it really works so far.”
 We do know that microdosing seems to (re-)balance people; they improve the relationships with their bodies and become more attuned to their needs.
 For example, people say they create benefical patterns, such as sleeping better, eating healthier, and even quitting addictions.

 What does science say about microdosing?

-There are theories from neuroscience on how microdosing works, but until now, no clinical research has been done to confirm or deny them.
-However, Fadiman believes his field research provides strong evidence for the benefits of microdosing For him, more than 1850 reports of individual experiences worldwide are proof that microdosing is more than just a placebo effect.
+There are theories from neuroscience on how microdosing works, but until now, there is minimal clinical research on microdosing, and current studies are mostly inconclusive.
+However, Fadiman believes his field research provides strong evidence for the benefits of microdosing.
+For him, more than 1850 reports of individual experiences worldwide are proof that microdosing is more than just a placebo effect.
 This is confirmed by scientists who recently did a brain scan during a higher dose of LSD (75 micrograms, still not a full trip dose), and compared it with the scan of a placebo.
 It showed that different brain regions work better together after taking LSD.

 James Fadiman and Microdosing Institute